 What Operating Systems does Amazon Inspector support?

 Please see the Amazon Inspector documentation for a current list of supported operating systems for the Inspector Agent.
 Note that the network reachability rules package can be run without an agent for any Amazon EC2 instances regardless of the operating system.
 If the Inspector Agent is installed, network reachability generates enhanced findings with information that identifies the software processes reachable on your EC2 instances.

 Which Linux kernel versions are supported for Amazon Inspector assessments?

-You can run successful assessments for an EC2 instance with a Linux-based OS using the Common Vulnerabilities and Exposures (CVE), Center for Internet Security (CIS) Benchmarks, or Security Best Practices rules packages regardless of the kernel version.
+You can run successful assessments for an EC2 instance with a Linux-based OS using the network reachability, Common Vulnerabilities and Exposures (CVE), Center for Internet Security (CIS) Benchmarks, or Security Best Practices rules packages regardless of the kernel version.
 However, to run an assessment using the Runtime Behavior Analysis rules package, your Linux instance must have a kernel version that is supported for Amazon Inspector.
 An up-to-date list of Linux kernel versions that are supported for Amazon Inspector assessments is available here.

 Amazon Inspector sounds great, how do I get started?

 Sign up for Amazon Inspector from the AWS Management Console.
 On the welcome page, you can enable scheduled network reachability assessments for your whole account with just one click.
 You can install the optional Inspector Agent on your EC2 instances to enable host assessment rules packages.
 You can also customize the EC2 instances to assess, rules package selection, and notifications of findings using the advanced setup option.
 Once an assessment run completes, Inspector will generate findings for security issues identified in your environment.

 Does the Amazon Inspector Agent have to be installed on all of the EC2 instances I wish to assess?